-Exhibit No. Exhibit 10.58 Amendment No. 1 to Amended and Restated Credit Agreement by and among Koppers Inc., the Guarantors party thereto, the Lenders party thereto, PNC Capital Markets LLC and RBS Greenwich Capital, as Joint Bookrunners; PNC Bank, National Association, as Administrative Agent; Bank of America, N.A., as Documentation Agent; and Citizens Bank of Pennsylvania, First Commonwealth Bank and Wells Fargo Bank, N.A., as Syndication Agents, dated as of November 18, 2009 (incorporated by reference to exhibit 10.58 of the Company's Annual Report on Form 10-K for the year ended December 31, 2009 filed on February 19, 2010).
+Exhibit No. Exhibit 10.58 Amendment No. 1 to Amended and Restated Credit Agreement by and among Koppers Inc., the Guarantors party thereto, the Lenders party thereto, PNC Capital Markets LLC and RBS Greenwich Capital, as Joint Bookrunners; PNC Bank, National Association, as Administrative Agent; Bank of America, N.A., as Documentation Agent; and Citizens Bank of Pennsylvania, First Commonwealth Bank and Wells Fargo Bank, N.A., as Syndication Agents, dated as of November 18, 2009 (incorporated by reference to exhibit 10.58 of the Company's Annual Report on Form 10-K for the 10 60 year ended December 31, 2009 filed on February 19, 2010).
 10.60 Senior Management Corporate Incentive Plan (incorporated by reference to Exhibit 10.60 to the Company's Quarterly Report on Form 10-Q filed on May 5, 2010).
-10.61 Management Incentive Plan (incorporated by reference to Exhibit 10.61 to the Company's Quarterly Report on Form 10-Q filed on May 5, 2010).
+10.61 Management Incentive Plan (incorporated by reference to Exhibit 10.61 to the Company's Quarterly Report on Form 10- Q filed on May 5, 2010).
 10.62 Restricted Stock Unit Issuance Agreement - Time Vesting.
 10.63 Restricted Stock Unit Issuance Agreement - Performance Vesting.
 10.64 Notice of Grant of Stock Option.
-10.65 Amendment #2 to Employment Agreement with Brian H. McCurrie effective May 1, 2010.
+10.65 Amendment #2 to Employment Agreement with Brian H. McCurrie effective May 1, 2010. (incorporated by reference to Exhibit 10.65 to the Company's Annual Report on Form 10-K for the year ended December 31, 2010 filed on February 22, 2011).
+10.66 Form of Koppers Holdings Inc. Restricted Stock Unit Issuance Agreement Non-Employee Director - Time Vesting (incorporated by reference to Exhibit 10.66 to the Company's Quarterly Report on Form 10-Q filed on May 5, 2011).
+10.67 Letter Agreement dated October 4, 2006 (incorporated by reference to Exhibit 10.67 to the Company's Quarterly Report on Form 10-Q filed on May 5, 2011).
+10.68 Summary of Terms and Conditions of Employment (incorporated by reference to Exhibit 10.68 to the Company's Quarterly Report on Form 10-Q filed on May 5, 2011).
+10.69 Second Amendment to the Credit Agreement, dated as of February 24, 2010 by and among Koppers Inc., Koppers 10.00 Holdings Inc., the Guarantors party thereto, the Lenders party thereto, and PNC Bank, National Association, as administrative agent.
+10.70 Third Amendment to the Credit Agreement, dated as of March 22, 2011 by and among Koppers Inc., Koppers Holdings Inc., the Guarantors party thereto, the Lenders party thereto, and PNC Bank, National Association, as administrative agent (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on March 29, 2011).
 12.1 Computation of ratio of earnings to fixed charges.
 21 List of subsidiaries of the Company.
 23.1 Consent of Independent Registered Public Accounting Firm.
 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a).
 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 1350.

-101.INS† XBRL Instance Document 101.SCH† XBRL Taxonomy Extension Schema Document 101.CAL† XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF† XBRL Taxonomy Extension Definition Linkbase Document 101.LAB† XBRL Taxonomy Extension Label Linkbase Document 101.PRE† XBRL Taxonomy Extension Presentation Linkbase Document
+Exhibit No. Exhibit 101.INS† XBRL Instance Document 101.SCH† XBRL Taxonomy Extension Schema Document 101.CAL† XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF† XBRL Taxonomy Extension Definition Linkbase Document 101.LAB† XBRL Taxonomy Extension Label Linkbase Document 101.PRE† XBRL Taxonomy Extension Presentation Linkbase Document

-Management Contract or Compensatory Plan.
+\ Management Contract or Compensatory Plan.